Lyr3x/Roode/README.md

 * Optional HC-SR501
 * Optional 128x32 OLED
 * Power Supply
-* Encolsure (see .stl files
+* Encolsure (see .stl files) - will be updated soon!

 ## Changelog
 ### Changelog v1.0
 #### Additions and Breaking Changes
-* Add full VL53L1X support
+* ESPHome
 * Removes legacy support which includes
    * Arduino plattform
    * MySensors plattform
    * **Non** VL53L1X-Sensors
-* MQTT support
+* VL531L1X TOF Sensor with configurable ROI zones for one-sensor-solution
+* Counting people entering and leaving a room with path tracking for improved accuracy
+* Sensor threhsold calibration for each zone
+* Receiving commands from the the controller e.g softreset
-* Automatic device creation in Domoticz
+* OLED support (coming in 1.1)
-* Configuration WebUI (may be moved to a later version)
-   * Removal of Config.h
-* OTA support
+* Sleep mode with Motion Sensor support (coming in 1.1)
+* Firmware upgrades over WebUI (esphome)

 ### Changelog v0.9.6
 #### Additions